-“I would say that they should not allow anyone to be on methadone or methadose (generic methadone) for more than a year — that it should be a withdrawal thing.” conclude Jone.
+“I would say that they should not allow anyone to be on methadone or methadose (generic methadone) for more than a year — that it should be a withdrawal thing.” concludes Jones.

 “But they should have counseling or some type of programs to help them get the inner strength they need to stop.
 To make them like themselves, but I mean that’s a tough job right now, cause we got a lot of shit coming down that kids just don’t want nothing to do with, and I can’t blame them.”

-Clifton claims he’s not receiving methadone and off opiates in jail, despite how easy former prisoners like Fergason say it is to cop drugs in there.
+Clifton says he’s not receiving methadone and off opiates while serving his jail sentence, despite how easy former prisoners like Ferguson say it is to cop drugs in there.

-“When I went to Denver…I did put to rest a lot of ghosts including d-o-p-e.” he writes, “I’ll never do that again.
+“When I went to Denver…I did put to rest a lot of ghosts including d-o-p-e.” he writes from jail, “I’ll never do that again.
 It’s too devastating…I’ll stick to beer.”

 Darren Strazza, who detoxed while he was in the hospital, now has six months clean.

-He had heard the stories and purposely avoided methadone, but he is participating in outpatient drug treatment, making his chances of long-term recovery more likely than Fergason’s according to addiction experts.
+He had heard the stories and purposely avoided methadone, but he is participating in outpatient drug treatment, making his chances of long-term recovery more likely than Ferguson’s according to addiction experts.